9. Interesting Gdansk facts no 1:

 Sopot, Gdynia and of course Gdansk as its informal capital.
 Gdansk is the only city with access to the Baltic sea in Poland that had its own, international airport.
 It is also the biggest city in the agglomeration with population of almost half a million people.

-Gdansk interesting facts no 6:
+4. Intersting Gdansk facts no 6:

 Gdansk has many different names.